How much is enough super?

 The Association of Superannuation Funds of Australia, ASFA, has devised a retirement standard which benchmarks two levels of annual budget (‘modest’ and ‘comfortable’) Australians need once they stop working.

 These standard retirement calculations are based on budgets modelled for a 70 year old living on her own, and for a couple (both aged 70).
 The budgets include food, health, transportation, communication and energy spending, as well as ordinary expenses such as internet access, health insurance, quality clothing, club membership and owning a car.
 The full break down of these estimates is available on the ASFA website.

 Each quarter, ASFA releases new figures to allow for moving living costs.

-The overall benchmarked costs of retirement for retirees increased about 0.8% this quarter, which was a little more than the reported increase in the Consumer Price Index (CPI) for the quarter.
-Fruit, vegetables and electricity were the most significant prices increases for the quarter.
+The overall benchmarked costs of retirement for retirees increased between 0.3% and 0.5% this quarter, which was in line with the reported increase in the Consumer Price Index (CPI) for the quarter (0.5%).
+Domestic holiday travel and accommodation, and automotive fuels were the most significant price increases for the quarter.

 So how much do you need?

 If you take the relevant annual figure and multiply it by the number of years* you expect to be in retirement, you will get a rough idea of how much super you need to have when you retire.

 The ASFA website includes a simple calculator to show how much you may need according to your marital status and which state you live in.